acumenbrands/rest_suite/README.md

 The Script Deployment will list the endpoint URL to which you will send requests with the JSON body for the script's parameters.

+## Usage

+The Script Deployment records will list endpoint URLs that you POST your JSON objects to.
+Simply build the JSON object and include it as the request body.
+The authentication header must include your account credentials assigned to the following variables in a string assigned to 'authorization' in your request header.

+  - "NLAuth nlauth_account=<business account id>,nlauth_email=<login email>,nlauth_signature=<password>,nlauth_role=<role_id>"

 ### jspec

 We've added some handy tools in `jspec` to perform most of the mundane tasks associated with the project.